 Future developments that could support the process further (such as electronic databases)

 Chairs suggested recommendations taken from the text:

-Different national entities may require the OEM to perform these processes to enable registration of the update according to their national rules.
+Different national entities may require the OEM to perform these processes to enable update of vehicle registrations according to their national rules.
 Where this happens there should be procedures in place to enable the sharing of information between national bodies to support the administration of these processes.

 The UN facilitates the electronic sharing of information between approval authorities relating to the certificate of conformity

-If the certificate of conformity is updated there needs to be a process to establish which version of the CoC is valid for a given vehicle
+The software identification number shall be introduced into relevant UN regulations, where the software has a major influence on the vehicle functionality.

-It is recommended that the software identification number shall be introduced in regulations, where the software has a major influence on the vehicle functionality.
+The software identification number shall be introduced as a part of appropriate chapters or annexes of those regulations, for instance those which describe special requirements to be applied to the Safety Aspects of Complex Electronic Vehicle Control Systems.

-It is recommended that the software identification number shall be introduced as a part of appropriate annexes, for instance that which describes special requirements to be applied to the Safety Aspects of Complex Electronic Vehicle Control Systems.
+Type approval authorities should have processes in place to support information exchange between each other and access information from OEM’s.
+These should be in place to support market surveillance and periodic technical inspection.
+Where possible these processes should be electronic and harmonised.

 Annex 1 an annex for how the vehicle shall ensure the safety of the update process (to be attached to appropriate regulations)